17 January - 20 February 2024

 Evaluation criteria and guiding questions

-The evaluation of the visiting researcher’s scientific quality and position internationally is assessed on a seven-grade scale.
+The evaluation of the visiting researcher’s scientific merits and international position, and relevance for the call, are assessed on a seven-grade scale.

 For each criterion, there are guiding questions to support the panel members’ evaluation of your application.
 These can also function as guidance for you when you write your application.

-Scientific merit and position internationally of the visiting researcher (1–7)
+Scientific merits and position internationally of the visiting researcher (1–7)

 - How strong are the nominee’s scientific merits?